benjaminion/upgrading-ethereum-book/src/book.md

 Safety in Casper FFG adds the further cryptoeconomic guarantee that a conflicting checkpoint cannot be finalised without burning at least one-third of the stake.
 This is a substantially different type of guarantee, but fits well with the permissionless nature of Ethereum's proof of stake protocol.

+##### Are the Casper commandments optimal?

+There's an interesting discussion to be had around whether the two [Casper commandments](#the-casper-commandments) are ideal or not.
+For example, there are situations, like the first surround vote shown [above](#img_consensus_commandment_2a), that are harmless, but would nevertheless lead to the validator being slashed.
+Daniel Lubarov discussed another such scenario in [a post](https://ethresear.ch/t/casper-ffg-leniency-tweak/2286?u=benjaminion) that proposes replacing the second commandment with, "a validator must be prohibited from casting a _finalization_ vote within the span of another vote" (we currently prohibit all spanned votes).

+Along similar lines, Justin Drake has proposed [a tight and intuitive Casper slashing condition](https://ethresear.ch/t/a-tight-and-intuitive-casper-slashing-condition/3359?u=benjaminion) that unifies the two commandments into a single commandment.

+> A validator must not cast a vote ${s \rightarrow t}$ that "hops over" one of his finalisation votes ${\tilde{s} \rightarrow \tilde{t}}$, i.e. $h(s) \le h(\tilde{s})$ and $h(t) \ge h(\tilde{t})$ [and such that the target votes conflict].

+Jacob Eliosoff [goes further](https://ethresear.ch/t/simplifying-casper-votes-to-remove-the-source-param-take-two/6398?u=benjaminion) by suggesting that we remove the source vote altogether and rework the slashing rules accordingly.

+While worth thinking through, I think that proposals like these have failed to gain traction simply because what we have is good enough, on the principle of "if it ain't broke, don't fix it".
+Much work has been done on implementing, analysing, and formally verifying the current version of Casper FFG, and making any change now that does not gain us a huge benefit (such as single slot finality) is unlikely to be worth the effort.

 #### Conflicting justification

 If you want to test your ability to reason about this distributed consensus stuff &ndash; and it's not easy &ndash; it's worth thinking through why we need both a justified and a finalised status.
 Why can't I immediately mark as finalised any checkpoint for which I've seen a $\frac{2}{3}$ supermajority vote?